 Name Туре Contents Backup Frequency and Method Windows Server Registry Windows System Database System and third-party configuration information, security information, and user profiles.
-Daily or immediately following any configuration change us- ing Windows Server Backup.
-Note: To update the Registry, you must have Windows Server Administrator privi- leges.
-Cache Documents waiting to be written to storage media and images retrieved Daily using Windows Server Backup. from storage media.
-Letters a , b , and so on. indicate cache files.
-If the cache contains uncommitted ob- jects, see column right.
-If caches contain very large objects that have not been written to storage media, use the FileNet Cache Backup Note: The cache partition size limit is 16 GB and the number of cache partitions supported is 255 to allow for a maximum cache size of almost 4 terabytes or 4080 GB. program (or CSM_exim from the command line).
-The tran- sient database must be backed up immediately before or after cache backup to retain synchronization with cache
+Daily or immediately following any configuration change using Windows Server Backup.
+Note: To update the Registry, you must have Windows Server Administrator privileges.
+Cache Documents waiting to be written to storage media and images retrieved Daily using Windows Server Backup. cache contains uncommitted ob- If caches contain very large objects that have not been written to storage media, use the FileNet Cache Backup Note: The cache partition size limit is 16 GB and the number of cache partitions supported is 255 to allow for a maximum cache size of almost 4 terabytes or 4080 GB. program (or CSM_exim from the command line).
+The tran- sient database must be backed up immediately before or after cache backup to retain synchronization with cache.